OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/components/eq_constraints_comp.rst

 are added to the optimizer’s design variables.
 The algorithm calls for two new equality constraints that enforce the coupling between the disciplines.
 This ensures that the solution is a feasible coupling, though it is achieved through the optimizer instead of using a solver.
-The two new equality constraints are implemented in this example via the `EqualityConstraintsComp`.
+The two new equality constraints are implemented in this example with an `EqualityConstraintsComp`.

 .. embed-code::
     openmdao.components.tests.test_eq_constraints_comp.SellarIDF